VEinteligente/PiProbe/README.md

 TL;DR: This makes it easier to make sure you are producing network measurements at regular intervals automatically on a Raspberry Pi, with little to no interaction.

-## Near future plans

-Make installation easier for people with no command line experience

 ## Hardware support
 PiProbe has been tested in most recent full-size Raspberry Pi devices, namely: 3B, 3B+ and 4.
 Other Raspberry Pi versions might work but have not been tested.